-During the mid-1920’s, the YMCA’s role expanded to not only include programs for the railroad workers but for the local community.
-A playground on theRussell YMCA grounds was constructed by local Russell YMCA Secretary Arch Morgan, which included a tennis court, croquet court, swimming pool, and associated equipment.
-A baseball field was also graded.
+During the mid-1920’s, the YMCA’s role expanded to not only include programs for the railroad workers but the local community.
+A playground on the Russell YMCA grounds was added by local YMCA Secretary Arch Morgan, which included a tennis court, croquet court, and swimming pool.
+A baseball field was graded.
 13

 By 1927, the YMCA had a membership of 2,025 railroad members, making it the largest railroad YMCA in the state.
-14 It had become apparent that the three-story Victorian and annex was far too small to serve not only the needs of the railroad workers but the local community.
-The Russell Times newspaper in 1942 clamored for a bigger, more modern YMCA facility.
+14 It had become apparent that the three-story Victorian and annexe was far too small.
+The Russell Times newspaper in 1942 clamoured for a bigger, more modern YMCA.
 15

 In the 2000’s, the abandoned YMCA was acquired by Lucasville, Ohio resident Kay Renolds for $35,000 at auction.
 2 3 4 The building was then purchased by Russell YMCA, LLC, a new entity primarily owned by Louisville resident George T. Breathitt, in December 2002.
-2 4 Breathitt proposed to renovate the complex into an independent living facility for the elderly at a cost of $4 million.
+2 4 Breathitt proposed to renovate the complex into a 47-unit independent living facility for the elderly at the cost of $4 million.
 2 4 Breathitt sought state tax credits as part of the financing package.
 Work was scheduled to begin in 2003, but a lack of state tax credits led Breathitt to abandon the project.
 3